OMC Medical

 “The Office of the Marijuana Commissioner (OMC) is the agency responsible for regulating the recreational marijuana industry in Delaware, pursuant to the Delaware Marijuana Control Act”

-• Focuses on public health, safety, and tax revenue generation.
+• Focuses on public health, deterring underage usage, and generating tax revenue.
 Source

 “The OMC is focused on safeguarding public health, deterring underage usage, and generating tax revenue.”

-• Establishes licensing, guidelines, and addresses complaints for a regulated market.
+• Establishes rules, guidelines, and licensing processes for marijuana businesses.
 Source

-“To accomplish these objectives, the OMC is responsible for establishing comprehensive rules and guidelines, establishing the licensing process, and addressing complaints”
+“To accomplish these objectives, the OMC is responsible for establishing comprehensive rules and guidelines, establishing the licensing process”

-• Required to submit annual reports on industry activities, sales, and licensing.
+• Required to submit annual reports on licensing, sales data, and demographics.
 Source

 “Under the Marijuana Control Act (MCA) in section 1314 (B), the Marijuana Commissioner is required to submit an Annual Report”